jacopoaltieri/scope-xr/README.md

 ### 1. Quick Install (For regular users)

-If you just want to use the software without modifying the code, you can install it directly from GitHub:
+If you just want to use the software without modifying the code, install directly from the source via pip:

 ```bash
 pip install git+https://github.com/jacopoaltieri/scope-xr.git
 ```

-⚠️ **Important**: The installation process does not automatically copy the configuration files.
-You must manually download the required .yaml files from the `examples` folder in this repository and place them in your working directory before running the software.
+⚠️ **Important**: Configuration files (`.yaml`) are required for execution.
+Please download them from the `examples` folder and place them in your working directory.

 ### 2. Manual Install (From source)

+Recommended if you wish to modify the code or contribute:

 1. **Clone the repository:**